The Flintstones poster

 The inciting incident occurs at 10 minutes when Cliff Vandercave and Miss Stone scheme to find a fall guy for their embezzlement plan.
 They announce an aptitude test to find a new vice president at Slate & Co., disrupting the stable quarry hierarchy..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Fred accepts the vice president position and moves his family to an executive mansion in the hills.
+This shows the protagonist's commitment to Fred accepts the vice president position and moves his family to an executive mansion in the hills.
 He actively chooses corporate success over his humble origins, entering the new world of executive privilege., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Fred fires Barney from the quarry on Vandercave's orders, completely destroying their lifelong friendship.
+Of particular interest, this crucial beat Fred fires Barney from the quarry on Vandercave's orders, completely destroying their lifelong friendship.
 This false victory (Fred thinks he's being a good executive) is actually his moral low point and raises the stakes permanently., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (73% through) represents the emotional nadir.
 Here, Fred is publicly arrested for embezzlement at the company, humiliated before all the workers he fired.
 His reputation dies, his career dies, his dream of success dies.
-He loses everything and faces prison, completely disgraced., demonstrates the protagonist at their lowest point.
+He loses everything and faces prison, completely disgraced., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Barney, despite everything Fred did to him, bails Fred out of jail and forgives him.
 This act of loyalty gives Fred the clarity to synthesize his executive knowledge with his true working-class values to stop Vandercave., demonstrating the transformation achieved throughout the journey.